Homepage > Journal > How to prepare a research report?

 Communicability, a kind of obviousness, will make it not a "dead" document demanding a "translator."

-Instead, it will be a document that will not require additional explanations from its creator.
-We will be able to read it and use it without consultation.
+Instead, it will be a document that won't require additional explanations from its creator.
+We'll be able to read it and use it without consultation.

 Functions of a UX research report